CosmosOSProjectArchive/SipaaKernel/README.md

 Here is the link (Send a Discord message to RaphMar2019#0001 or GreenSoup Dev#6118 if the link is not working). https://discord.gg/aYRG9pq9bd

+## Contact

+if you have any question, send a Discord message to RaphMar2019#0001 or GreenSoup Dev#6118.

 # Licensing
 ### This project is licensed Under the MIT licence.